-John Bosco leads strategic technology initiatives as CIO at Northwell Health, New York's largest healthcare provider.
+John Bosco leads strategic technology initiatives as CIO at Northwell Health, York's largest healthcare provider.
 And he's seen the CIO role in healthcare change over the last decade.

 As healthcare CIO for such a large health system, Bosco faces challenges such as balancing innovation while keeping up with federally mandated IT requirements, finding skilled health IT staff and maintaining good cybersecurity practices.
 Yet Bosco said he also sees new opportunities for healthcare transformation with emerging technologies backed by tools such as artificial intelligence and machine learning algorithms.

-In this Q&A, Bosco describes how the CIO role in healthcare has changed since he first took over the position at Northwell Health in 2009.
-He also shares how he separates hype from reality when it comes to new products, and what issues keep him up at night.
+In this Q&A, Bosco describes how the CIO role in healthcare has changed since he took over the position at Northwell Health in 2009.
+He also shares how he separates hype from reality when it comes to products, and what issues keep him up at night.